chrishayuk/chuk-mlx/README.md

 > **Invariant:** If two runs use the same BatchPlan artifact (including its fingerprints) and seed, Lazarus guarantees identical batch structure and ordering across runs and workers.
 >
 > *Identical* means: same sample IDs per step, in the same order, with the same packing boundaries and token budgets.
-(Subject to MLX numeric nondeterminism, if any, at the kernel level.)
+(Numerical results may differ slightly across hardware/kernel implementations; the **batch schedule** remains identical.)

 ```bash
 # Canonical deterministic training (always use --batch-plan)